Archive for May, 2005

 After an initial correspondence with a newfound friend who devours biographies of writers much how I devour the books they write themselves, her energy got me to do some digging on a writer I use to abhor, but now think I must have been on drugs (okay, bad joke) not to love, Italo Calvino.
 I discovered this telling essay in Bookforum by Minna Proctor.
 In it, Proctor tries to unravel what is it that makes Calvino, Calvino?
 A man who fashioned many different endings, unlimited beginnings, massive edits to Hermit in Paris – Calvino’s attempt to construct his autobiography.
 How was it, why was it, that Calvino want to fiction these extraordinary, surreal realities – yet always using a part of himself in the work, there is always a hint of autobiography (Baron was loosely based on Calvino’s own decision to leave his family of well-grounded scientists to live in the “netherworld” of literature).
 When asked by his wife why he hadn’t sat down and wrote his full story, his response was fitting for Calvino, a brilliant man with the eyes and mind of an imaginative child – there was so much to say, so many ways to tell the story, not yet.
 A writer unable to complete the linear sentence, but creates unworldly possibilities, a limitless life, intrigues me.

-Buy my memoir!
+Order my memoir!
+Pretty Please!:

-Hardcover Edition
+Australian Edition

 You are currently browsing the Felicia C. Sullivan weblog archives for May, 2005.